Surprising Yoga Retreats and

 How much?
 FREE but the car park costs $12 for the day (Australian dollars, about 8 USD)

-Greens Pool is absolutely stunning.
+Greens Pool looks and feels absolutely stunning.
 It’s not a pool but a part of the ocean that is sheltered and safe from rough, high waves.
-The ocean here is an incredible deep green/blue colour.
-There is said to be a lay lines that runs through here.
+The color is an incredible deep green/blue.

 In winter you’ll have the place almost to yourself and it’s still warm enough to swim.

 In summer it will be crowded though.
-Go early morning to beat the crowds, and breathe deeply, let the wind blow you about, expand your mind, and become one with nature.
+Go early morning to beat the crowds, and breathe deeply, let the wind blow you about, and become one with nature.

 These look like a giant herd of elephants, frozen in rock.
 (Just 5 minutes walk from Greens Pool – follow the signposts.)